usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/In-Class-Materials/Module_6_DITAP_Facilitators_Guide_Case_Study_(Wrap_Up).md

 **Preparation Checklist:**

-- Ensure each group has access to their Milestone 1–3 notes
+- Ensure each group has access to their Milestone 1–3 notes.
-- Prepare rubric for feedback or peer review (recommendation is to use standard class participation rubric but you may also use the rubric in the case study)
+- Prepare rubric for feedback or peer review (recommendation is to use standard class participation rubric but you may also use the rubric in the case study).
-- Create timing guidelines for group presentations (e.g., 6–8 min)
+- Create timing guidelines for group presentations (e.g., 6–8 min).
-- Create guidelines for feedback & Q&A round robin (e.g. Team 1 for Team 2, Team 2 for Team 3… Team 8 for Team 1)
+- Create guidelines for feedback & Q&A round robin (e.g. Team 1 for Team 2, Team 2 for Team 3… Team 8 for Team 1).

 **Pre-Read for Participants:**

 - Review team outputs from earlier Milestones
 - Review Milestone 4 and 5 guidance

 ### III.
-Session Agenda & Activities
+Session agenda & activities

-#### Activity Title: Laying Out a Recommendation <br>
+#### Activity title: Laying out a recommendation <br>

 **Time:** 1-2 classes
 **Purpose:** To synthesize learning and present final case study recommendations.